llucax/pylint-datetime/README.md

 ## Introduction

-checker to ensure correct datetime usage with aware objects in datetime module
+Checker to ensure correct datetime usage with aware objects in datetime module instead of naive objects, there are exceptions for the specific cases check the code

-TODO(cookiecutter): Improve the README file

 ## Contributing